toshanarora/image--processing-using-OpenCV/README.md

 A small Python project that runs a bunch of classic image processing operations on a single input image and saves a "before vs after" comparison for each one.

-I built this to get a hands-on feel for how pixel values and image coordinates actually get manipulated under the hood — instead of just reading about it.
+I built this to get a hands-on feel for how pixel values and image coordinates actually get manipulated under the hood :instead of just reading about it.
 It covers both intensity-based operations (brightness, contrast, thresholding, etc.) and geometric transformations (rotation, scaling, shearing, and so on) — 16 operations in total.

 ---